 Gasteria batesiana is not a very fast grower, but it will offset to form small clusters.

-Gasteria batesiana is toxic to dogs, cats, and horses.
-They may also be harmful if ingested by humans.
-Skin contact with the sap can cause dermatitis in some people.
+Gasteria batesiana is considered non-toxic to pets and humans if ingested.
+Although, skin contact with its sap can cause mild dermatitis in some people.

 USDA Hardiness Zones